Bucketized Active Sampling for Learning ACOPF: Experimental Evaluation

-\paragraph{Learning Models}
+\subsection{Learning Models}

-The experiments use fully connected DNNs with 3 - 5 hidden layers and sigmoid activation functions.
+All experiments use fully connected DNNs with Sigmoid activation functions.
 Hidden layer dimensions are set to match the prediction feature size $2\vert\GENERATORS\vert + \vert\NODES\vert+\vert\EDGES\vert$.
-The training uses a mini-batch size of 128, a dropout rate of 15\%, the AdamW optimizer \cite{loshchilov2017decoupled}, and the L$_1$ norm as the loss function.
-256 samples are initially labeled before training and 5000 testing samples are used for evaluations.
-Models are trained for at most 150 minutes.
-Results are reported on the testing data set, and are averaged over 50 trials using different seeds.
+1354\_pegase and France-EHV experiments use 5 hidden layers while 300\_ieee experiments use 3.
+The training uses a mini-batch size of 128, the AdamW optimizer \cite{loshchilov2017decoupled}, and the L$_1$ norm as the loss function.
+256 samples are labeled to create an initial training set and 5000 testing samples are used for evaluations.
+Models are trained for at most 150 minutes, including training set solve time.
+Results are reported on held-out test data and are averaged over 50 trials using different random seeds.